Arendt, the Anthropocene, and Narrative

 Though the natural sciences reveal the planetary processes emblematic of the Anthropocene, these processes only take on normative significance within narratives that explain their relationship to human beings.
 However, as recent debate within the humanities highlights, it is not immediately evident how to “narrate the Anthropocene.”
 This difficulty emerges, for example, in a humanities nomenclature debate: should we call this era “the Capitalocene” or “the Plantationocene,” rather than “the Anthropocene”?
 It also emerges in Indian novelist Amitav Ghosh’s contention that the realist novel’s implicit commitment to a regular, bourgeois world makes it difficult, or perhaps impossible, for this generic form to engage the problem of global warming.

-The first half of this project is primarily theoretical, and focuses on the rethinking of Arendt’s concepts (especially earth and world) and her account of technology and the sciences, that are necessary for developing an Arendtian approach to the Anthropocene.
-The project’s second half is more literary critical in nature, and draws on literary theorists such as Lukács, Ghosh, and Pheng Cheah, among others, to consider the challenge to narrative and to “worlding” that emerges from the vexed relationship of the two forms of action that Arendt identifies.
+The first part of this project was primarily theoretical, and focused on the rethinking of Arendt’s concepts (especially earth and world) and her account of technology and the sciences, that are necessary for developing an Arendtian approach to the Anthropocene.
+The project’s second part was more literary critical in nature, and drew on literary theorists such as Lukács, Ghosh, and Pheng Cheah, among others, to consider the challenge to narrative and to “worlding” that emerges from the vexed relationship of the two forms of action that Arendt identifies.

 Fig. above: Industrial plastic pellets (known as “mermaid tears”) in the Aquitanian coast nature reserve, © maldeseine, license: CC BY-SA 3.0.